Check out our new webcam!

 Beginning in 1871, developers created the resort of Manitou Springs to provide the popular water therapies.
 Cultural and medical traditions brought prosperity, but, as health practices improved across the country, Manitou’s famous springs slowly became forgotten and neglected.
 Fortunately, most of them have now been restored by the Mineral Springs Foundation, an all-volunteer 501(c) (3) non-profit organization.
 An endowment fund is in place to help assure that the springs will be available for the enjoyment of future generations.

-The Mineral Springs Foundation currently offers walking tours of the mineral springs every Tuesday and Saturday from Memorial Day through Labor Day.
+The Mineral Springs Foundation currently offers walking tours of the mineral springs every Saturday from Memorial Day through Labor Day.
 They begin in downtown Manitou Springs.
 Groups can arrange tours by appointment by calling 719-685-5089.
 Please wear comfortable walking shoes and bring a cup to sample the springs.

 Make sure to stop at the Manitou Springs Visitor Center to pick up your free Mineral Springs brochure/map, detailed content chart and sampling cup.
+Here is the mineral springs walking map provided by www.manitoumineralsprings.org.

 Manitou Springs Visitor Center